NJITFinalFour/TaskMaster/README.md

 * [Contributors](#contributors)

 ## Description
-This browser application allows employers to track and assign tasks within various organizations
+This browser application allows employers to track and assign tasks within various organizations.

 ## Dependencies
-This project was created with the following
+This project was created with the following:

 ### Backend:
 * "bcrypt": "^5.0.1",